awsdocs/amazon-ecs-developer-guide/doc_source/task_definitions.md

 You can define multiple containers in a task definition\.
 The parameters that you use depend on the launch type you choose for the task\.
 Not all parameters are valid\.
 For more information about the parameters available and which launch types they are valid for in a task definition, see [Task definition parameters](task_definition_parameters.md)\.

-Your entire application stack does not need to exist on a single task definition, and in most cases it should not\.
-Your application can span multiple task definitions by combining related containers into their own task definitions, each representing a single component\.
+Your entire application stack does not need to be on a single task definition, and in most cases it should not\.
+Your application can span multiple task definitions\.
+You can do this by combining related containers into their own task definitions, each representing a single component\.
 For more information, see [Application architecture](application_architecture.md)\.

 **Topics**
 + [Application architecture](application_architecture.md)